anbagam1999/web/about-us/trustee.md

 <img src="%url%assets/trustees/cvvinod.jpg" class="img-fluid" />

-<em>Trustee</em>
+<em>Managing Trustee</em>

-<em class="about">C.V Vinod is General Manager, BSNL, Chennai and has been associated with Anbagam since 2001.<em>
+<em class="about">C.V Vinod an officer of INDIAN TELECOMMUNICATION SERVICE RETD AS CHIEF General Manager, BSNL, Chennai, he has been associated with Anbagam since 2001.<em>

 </section><section>

-# E A Wilson
+# E A Wilson RETIRED FROM SOUTHERN RAILWAYS

 <img src="%url%assets/trustees/wilson.jpg" class="img-fluid" />

 <em>Trustee</em>

-<em class="about">Wilson is an Officer in the Indian Railways and has been a trustee of Anbagam since 2001.</em>
+<em class="about">Wilson was an Officer in the Indian Railways and has been a trustee of Anbagam since 2004.</em>

 </section><section>

-# E.Charumathi
+# E.Charumathi RETIRED FROM RAILWAYS

 <img src="%url%assets/trustees/charumathi.jpg" class="img-fluid" />

 <em>Trustee</em>

-<em class="about">E. Charumathi is a Reservation Officer in the Indian Railways and has been a part of the organization since 2001.</em>
+<em class="about">E. Charumathi was a Reservation Officer in the Indian Railways and has been a part of the organization since 2004.</em>

 </section><section>